All Magic: The Gathering color combination names

 • Simic: Blue and Green (UG) enemy colors

-All three-color combo names in Magic: The Gathering
+All three-color combo names in MTG

 Much like two-color combinations in MTG, three-color combos also have ally and enemy colors called Wedge or Shard.
 A combination of two enemy colors and an ally is called a Wedge, while two ally colors and one enemy is called a Shard.